 Despite their widespread use, criminal background checks are not always accurate.
 A 2024 study published in Criminology found significant inaccuracies in regulated and unregulated background checks.
 Over 50% of study participants had at least one false-positive error, and about 90% had at least one false-negative error.
 These inaccuracies can result from mismatched data, missing case dispositions, and incorrect data aggregation techniques that rely on names and birth dates rather than unique identifiers like fingerprints.

-These findings highlight the critical need for a reliable background check provider like GCheck.
-GCheck uses advanced technologies and thorough verification processes to minimize errors and ensure accurate results.
-By choosing GCheck, you can trust that your background checks are precise and dependable, protecting your organization from potential risks and ensuring compliance with regulatory standards.
-Don’t let inaccuracies jeopardize your hiring decisions—rely on GCheck for trustworthy and accurate background checks.
+These findings emphasize the importance of having a reliable background check provider like GCheck.
+GCheck utilizes advanced technologies and comprehensive verification processes to reduce errors and deliver accurate results.
+When you choose GCheck, you can trust that your background checks are both precise and dependable, safeguarding your organization from potential risks and ensuring compliance with regulatory standards.
+Don’t let inaccuracies jeopardize your hiring decisions—count on GCheck for trustworthy and accurate background checks.

 Legal Considerations